1 May 2015 Jalisco attacks: Helicopter attack

 Before dawn at around 6:30 a.m. on 1 May 2015, an armed convoy from the CJNG made their way from Casimiro Castillo to Villa Purificación via dirt roads.
 The vehicles drove with their headlights off to avoid detection by the Mexican Air Force and the Federal Police (PF), who were doing air surveillance of the area in four helicopters.
 One of the vehicles was equipped with rocket-propelled grenade (RPG) launchers.
 As the helicopters flew over the convoy, the CJNG units opened fire.
 One of the helicopters, a Cougar EC725 carrying eighteen passengers, was hit on its tail with a Russian-made RPG-27 rocket launcher.
 Once hit, the helicopter spun several times in the air as it tried to maneuver its way back into trajectory.
 It then fell at a distance from where it was struck and exploded.
-The assailants fired six missiles at the helicopter and hit it twice; the gunmen tried shooting down another helicopter, but missed.
+The assailants fired six rockets at the helicopter and hit it twice; the gunmen tried shooting down another helicopter, but missed.
 The CJNG gunmen then attempted to execute any remaining living passengers.
 However, military reinforcements in the air prevented the gunmen from getting close to the collision scene and forced them to retreat.
 Nine passengers were killed as a result of the airstrike: eight from the Mexican Army and one from the PF.
 Some of the soldiers killed were part of the Cuerpo de Fuerzas Especiales, the elite special forces unit of the Army.
 The other passengers were taken to the Regional Military Hospitals in Guadalajara to receive medical attention.
 Their health conditions were not made public.

 The day of the attack, the Mexican government confirmed that three military men were killed and three Army soldiers were missing, while the remaining twelve passengers (ten from the Army and two from the PF) were recorded as wounded.
 During the first 24 hours, their search was contained in a 100 m radius, but investigators widened the search area when the missing men were not found.
 On 4 May, the government confirmed that it had located the victims of the attack.
 They had to identify their corpses by conducting DNA tests as the bodies has been torn into pieces from the helicopter's explosion.
 This increased the death toll to six.
 On 6 May, the seventh passenger from the Army died of cardiac arrest as a result of the wounds he suffered from the helicopter's fall.
 The following day, one of the PF passengers died from his wounds.
 On 10 May, the ninth and final victim of the attack, a soldier from the Army, died at a hospital.
 Authorities confirmed that four other passengers had been discharged from the hospital after treatment.
 Five more remained in the hospital receiving medical attention.